T0mexX/hugo-sep/README.md

 ![](readme_images/total_statement_coverage.png)

 &nbsp;
+&nbsp;
+&nbsp;
 ## Your own coverage tool

 Our own coverage tool focuses on branch coverage.
 We assigned a branch id that uniquely identifies the branch inside the packet (which usually means the file), so that each packet and its tests can be run independently.

+>**PLEASE NOTE:** Our intention was to enhance coverage of the 6 functions with multiple branches that are present in the `strings.go` file.
+However, we discovered that the function `getOrCompileRegexp` had one unreachable branch (the if condition `if err != nil` can not not be reached since `Regexp.Compile()` always return a `nil` error).
+Therefore we had to find an additional file.

 To keep track of the different branches we used the following logic.
 ```go